veltzer/riddles-book/instances/four_glasses_no_touch/README.txt

 - At any point, if all four glasses are of the same orientation a bell will ring and you win.

 Find a solution to ensure that all glasses have the same orientation (either up or down) in a finite number of turns.
 The algorithm must not depend on luck.

+Follow up 1
+What about 5 glasses?
+8?

+Follow up 2
+You are allowed to touch any two glasses of your choice at everyround before you decide which glasses to flip.
+What is your strategy now and how shorter is it?

+Follow up 3
+What if you want all glasses to be up? or down? (not either all up or all down).
+What is your strategy now?